-ILUK's system of governance is consistent with the approach adopted by all IFAL Group companies.
-This includes the Risk Management Policy and Framework which is applied on a Group basis.
-The remainder of this section describes the Group's system of governance - which directly applies to the legal entity, ILUK.
+ILUK's system of governance is consistent with the approach adopted by all IntegraFin Group companies.
+This includes the Risk Management Policy and Framework which is applied on an IntegraFin Group basis.
+The remainder of this section describes the IntegraFin Group's system of governance - which directly applies to the legal entity, ILUK.

-The IHL Board determines the overall strategic direction of the Group's companies and is responsible for the overall management of the Group's business operations.
-IFAL's Board is the main decision making and review body for the IFAL Group and has overall responsibility for approving group risk appetite and risk management objectives and policies.
-ILUK's Board is ILUK's main decision making and review body - it will, where appropriate, contribute to and adopt the strategies, policies and procedures as recommended by the IFAL Board and/or the IHL Board.
-Further, the ILUK Board will consider and scrutinise advice from the IFAL Board and the IHL Board.
+The IHP Board determines the overall strategic direction of the IntegraFin Group's companies and is responsible for the overall management of the IntegraFin Group's business operations.
+IFAL's Board is the main decision making and review body for the IFAL Group and has overall responsibility for approving IFAL Group risk appetite and risk management objectives and policies.
+ILUK's Board is ILUK's main decision making and review body - it will, where appropriate, contribute to and adopt the strategies, policies and procedures as recommended by the IFAL Board and/or the IHP Board.
+Further, the ILUK Board will consider and scrutinise advice from the IFAL Board and the IHP Board.
 The ILUK Board is responsible for approving ILUK's risk appetites and for ensuring ILUK's risk appetites do not cause any conflicts with the IFAL Group's risk appetites.